 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) describes alcohol use disorder as “an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences.”

 A person with this condition does not know when or how to stop drinking.
 They spend a lot of time thinking about alcohol, and they cannot control how much they consume, even if it is causing serious problems at home, work, and financially.

 Moderate alcohol consumption does not generally cause any psychological or physical harm.
-However, if who enjoy social drinking increase their consumption or regularly consume more than is recommended, AUD may eventually develop.
+However, if someone who enjoys social drinking significantly increases their consumption or regularly consumes more than the recommended quantity, AUD may eventually develop.

 A person who drinks excessive amounts of alcohol will often not be the first person to realize that this is so.

 Some signs and symptoms of AUD include:

 - drinking alone or in secret

 - not being able to limit how much alcohol is consumed